-- Keep things light and cool — enjoy foods that aren’t dense/heavy and that you don’t need to cook for very long, perhaps even things you don’t have to heat up at all before eating.
+- Keep things light and cool — enjoy foods that aren’t dense and heavy, and ones that you don’t need to cook for very long; perhaps even things you don’t have to heat up at all before eating.

 - It’s easier to get dehydrated during the summer months.
 Try drinking electrolyte-enhanced water.
 If you ever feel like you are over-heating, coconut water is very cooling to the body.
 (Just be mindful of how much you drink as it is a natural laxative!)

 - Incorporate herbs and spices that reduce the pitta dosha, including mint, fennel, cilantro, cumin, and coriander.